pifroggi/vs_liif/README.md

 (Works identical to vapoursynths built-in resizers.)

 __*`batch_size`* (optional)__
 The amount of pixels to process at once.
-Lower numbers need less VRAM but may be slower.
+Lower numbers can be used to limit VRAM usage, but may be slower.
 There seems to be a goldilock zone, which can get around 15% extra speed.
 To find it go up/down in 50000 steps.

 __*`device`, `fp16`* (optional)__